-- What if diabetes does not run in our family?
-Most people (90%) with T1D do not have a family member with the disease.
-You can help us learn a lot about diabetes regardless of your family history. - How will this study benefit my child?
+- How will this study benefit my child?
 You can benefit by knowing what your child's risk is for developing diabetes and by learning the signs to look for.
 If your child does develop diabetes, participating may help with early diagnosis, which can lead to better treatment. - How long will the TEDDY Study last?
 This is a long-term project planned to last up to 20 years.
-We would like to follow your child up to age 15. - What are you looking for?
+We would like to follow your child up to the age of 15. - What are you looking for?
 TEDDY is focused on searching for things in the environment that can start the diabetes process. - What happens if my child shows signs of developing T1D?
 The TEDDY study team will tell you about these changes and continue to watch your child carefully.
 They will also teach you how to watch your child at home for signs of T1D. - Will it cost anything to be in the study?
 TEDDY is funded by the National Institutes of Health and will provide all your child's testing for free.
 TEDDY may be able to help you with some of your travel costs for study visits. - How much time will TEDDY study visits take?
-The first TEDDY study visit may take up to two hours.
+The first TEDDY study visit may take up to 2 hours.
 Later study visits will last 60-90 minutes. - Can we join the study later?
 Your child may join in TEDDY anytime between 3 and 4 months of age.
 After this you can no longer join the study. - Where can I learn more about TEDDY?
-Please call 404-252-0844 or email at Teddystudy@mcg.edu
+Please call (212) 851-5426 or email at emg25@columbia.edu www.teddystudy.org 1150 St. Nicholas Ave.
+New York, NY 10032 (212) 851-5426 e-mail: emg25@columbia.edu